siemens/ix/packages/documentation/docs/controls/_progress-bar_styleguide.md

 - Do use the option "indeterminate" when the duration is unknown
 - Do use the slot to display information about the process (we typically use a percentage value or the name of the current step in the process)
 - Do place a label above or left from the progress bar to name the process
-- Don’t use the progress bar for short processes (under 3 seconds) instead use a [Spinner](./spinner.md) or the loading option of the [Button](./buttons/)
+- Don’t use the progress bar for short processes (under 3 seconds) instead use a [Spinner](./spinner.md) or the loading option of the [Button](./buttons/button.md)
-- Don’t use the progress bar for page or content loading processes, instead use the spinner.
-[Spinner](./spinner.md)
+- Don’t use the progress bar for page or content loading processes, instead use the [Spinner](./spinner.md)

 ## Related patterns
 - [Spinner](./spinner.md)